marines413/galxe-docs/doc-guides/1-dashboard-tutorial/step-3-deploy-core.md

 ---
 # Step 3 - Deploy an NFT Contract

-## About NFT Core on Galxe Dashboard
+## About NFT Contract on Galxe Dashboard

 * Users can deploy and view NFT contracts in their respective space on Galxe Dashboard.
 * Galxe supported network on dashboard: BNB CHAIN, Ethereum, Polygon, Fantom, Arbitrum, Avalanche, Moonbeam, Optimism, IoTex